Citrullin/documentation/general/0.1/how-to-guides/set-up-nrf52-microcontroller.md

 1. Optional: Solder JTAG pins and GPIO pins

     :::info:
     Soldering the pins on some boards is quite hard.
-You should consider this, before you buy a development board.
+You should keep this in mind before you buy a development board.
+    Check that the development baord does not have half pin holes.
     :::

     This is not needed for every development board.
 Your board might has all necessary pins already soldered.